What’s the difference between synchronous learning and asynchronous learning? The answer could have a huge impact on

-The above concern is especially pressing if you’re a person on the go.
-If your work or life requires extensive travel, or at least the kind of mobility that forces you to complete coursework in weird places like coffee shops, airport terminals, and hotel lobbies, you’re probably always carrying a laptop and always searching for a wireless signal.
-That search could be pretty stressful if you’re desperately trying to log in for a videoconference, lecture, or heaven forbid, an exam.
-As a synchronous learner, technical difficulties like spotty internet, crashing hard drives, and dying batteries can become anything from an inconvenience to a disaster.
-Instead of logging in and sitting for your exam, you’re sweating profusely and sputtering profanities at your computer.
-Who has the time for that?
+If your work or life requires extensive travel and you often find yourself completing coursework in weird places like coffee shops, airport terminals, and hotel lobbies, synchronous learning might add to your stress.
+The constant search for a wireless signal becomes even more dire when you’re on the clock for a videoconference, lecture, or even an exam.
+For synchronous learners, technical difficulties like spotty internet, crashing hard drives, and dying batteries can become full-fledged, GPA-tanking disasters.
+Instead of logging in and sitting for your exam, you can end up sputtering profanities at your computer.
+And who has the time for that?

 Asynchronous learning happens on your schedule.
-While your course of study, instructor or degree program will provide materials for reading, lectures for viewing, assignments for completing, and exams for evaluation, you have the ability to access and satisfy these requirements within a flexible time frame.
-Methods of asynchronous online learning include self-guided lesson modules, streaming video content, virtual libraries, posted lecture notes, and exchanges across discussion boards or social media platforms.
+While your course of study, instructor, or program will provide materials for reading, lectures for viewing, assignments for completing, and exams for evaluation, you can access and satisfy these requirements on your own schedule, so long as you meet the expected deadlines.
+Common methods of asynchronous online learning include self-guided lesson modules, pre-recorded video content, virtual libraries, lecture notes, and online discussion boards or social media platforms.